-46 Grades 4-6 students initially supported through the launch of JGSOC's Juan Kapatid Tutorial Program in partnership with GBF to bridge knowledge gaps on STEM subjects and to ensure continuous learning of students even during the pandemic.
-The matching Suporta Eskwela Parent Club was also launched to serve as a venue for parents to learn how they can support their

-• Php 50,000 donated by RBank through the "The Future is Bright" program for the GBF scholarship fund as of December 2021.
-RBank donates Php 0.5 for every Pesonet, Bills Payment, Remit, and

-• Two schools (Tanza National High School and Molino Elementary School) were given supplies, such as alcohol, face masks, reams of bond paper, and printers with ink under RBank and GBF's
+- 46 Grades 4-6 students initially supported through the launch of JGSOC's Juan Kapatid Tutorial Program in partnership with GBF to bridge knowledge gaps on STEM subjects and to ensure continuous learning of students even during the pandemic.
+The matching Suporta Eskwela Parent Club was also launched to serve as a venue for parents to learn how they can support their children in their education and for them to ultimately become advocates of learning - Php 50,000 donated by RBank through the "The Future is Bright" program for the GBF scholarship fund as of December 2021.
+RBank donates Php 0.5 for every Pesonet, Bills Payment, Remit, and QR transaction done through the RBank Digital Platform.
+The program runs from November 2021 to November 2022, in time for RBank's 25th anniversary - Two schools (Tanza National High School and Molino Elementary School) were given supplies, such as alcohol, face masks, reams of bond paper, and printers with ink under RBank and GBF's GBF Brigada Eskwela Project